PdoyleC/rock-paper-scissors/README.md

 ## Credits
+- Rock, Paper, Scissors image was taken my by the owner of the READme.
 - Google Developers site was a great tool for research to access and edit Google sheet: [Google Developers](https://developers.google.com/sheets/api/guides/create).
 - To create font colour and background colour: [Python font colour](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).
 - To transfer variables from one function to another: [stack overflow global statement](https://stackoverflow.com/questions/10506973/can-not-increment-global-variable-from-function-in-python).